yverenoir/atm-web-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Dispensing mechanism

+This section describes the approach and algorithm used to dispense the requested amount.

 In real life, ATMs have different ways of prioritising what denominations should be dispensed.